brooklyncentral/clocker/tutorials/kubernetes-cluster.md

 The production ready Kubernetes cluster is comprised of the following components:

 ### Pre-requisites
-This tutorial assumes you have [installed](https://brooklyn.apache.org/v/latest/start/running.html) Apache Brooklyn, and the [Apache Brooklyn CLI](https://brooklyn.apache.org/v/latest/ops/cli/index.html).
+This tutorial assumes you have installed [Apache Brooklyn](https://brooklyn.apache.org/v/latest/start/running.html) or [Cloudsoft AMP](http://docs.cloudsoft.io/ccs/tutorial/tutorial-get-amp-running.html), as well as the [Apache Brooklyn CLI](https://brooklyn.apache.org/v/latest/ops/cli/index.html).

 #### Kubernetes cluster
 This Kubernetes cluster contains a manager and a configurable number of workers.